Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/volume/point_density.rst

 Falloff Curve
-   Use a custom falloff
+   Use a custom falloff.

 Cache
-   Coordinate system to cache particles in
+   Coordinate system to cache particles in.

    Global Space
       Todo.